Life upended for Americans as U.S. scrambles to contain coronavirus threat

 Officials in hard-hit areas, including New York and Washington states, sought to balance the need to protect the public without crippling economic activity.

-New York state banned gatherings of more than 500 people beginning on Friday, Governor Andrew Cuomo said at a news conference.
+New York state banned gatherings of more than 500 people beginning on Friday, Governor Andrew Cuomo told reporters.
 California placed the cap at gatherings of 250 people.

 Hollywood postponed the release of several movies and theaters around the world closed over the health crisis.